Ricci-Positive Metrics on Connected Sums of Projective Spaces: Connected Sums of Product Spaces

 \begin{prop} Let $n>2$ and $m\ge 3$.
 If there exists Ricci positive metrics on $M^n_i\setminus D^n$ with round, convex boundaries, then the following manifold admits a metric with positive Ricci curvature.

 \end{prop}

-\begin{proof} We will use the specific construction of $\#_{i=1}^k (M_i\times S^m)$ provided in Proposition \ref{decomp}.
-This theorem decomposes $\#_{i=1}^k (M_i\times S^m)$ as the boundary union of two smooth manifolds:
+\begin{proof} We will use the specific construction of $\#_{i=1}^k (N_i^n\times S^m)$ provided in Proposition \ref{decomp}.
+This theorem decomposes $\#_{i=1}^k (N_i^n\times S^m)$ as the boundary union of two smooth manifolds:

-Our approach is to construct metrics on each using Proposition \ref{docking} and our assumptions about $M_i^n$ to construct metrics on DS and Cores respectively.
-So that they have positive Ricci curvature, isometric boundaries, and extrinsic curvatures that allow Lemma \ref{glue} to apply.
+where we have set $N_0^n=S^n$.
+Our approach is to construct metrics on DS and Cores using Proposition \ref{docking} and our assumptions about $M_i^n$ respectively, so that they have positive Ricci curvature, isometric boundaries, and principal curvatures that allow Lemma \ref{glue} to apply.

-To start, we note that there are core metrics on $D^n$.
-Specifically the round metric of radius $r$ restricted to a geodesic ball $g_r$ suffices